datascience-mobi/2021-topic-04-team-05/Content/Presenting/Report/Report.md

 # 6. Dice coefficient

-The Dice coefficient is a score to evalutate and compare the accuracy of a segmentation (method).
+The Dice coefficient is a score to evaluate and compare the accuracy of a segmentation (method).
 Needed for its calculation are the segmented image as well as a corresponding binary reference point also called ground truth.
 As ground truth image researchers mostly use the segmentation result of humans.
-We will use the ground truth images provided with our data sets, which we suspect to be aquired by this method.
+We will use the ground truth images provided with our data sets, which we suspect to be acquired by this method.
-Using the ground truth image it is possible to assign the labels true positive (TP), false positive (FP) and false negative (FN) to each pixel of the segmented image.
+Using the ground truth image, it is possible to assign the labels true positive (TP), false positive (FP) and false negative (FN) to each pixel of the segmented image.
+This information is then used to calculate the dice coefficient using formula (1):

+(1) dice = ${\frac{2TP}{2TP + FP + FN}}$
+*ich habe keine ahnung wie ich das als formel implementieren kann*

+The dice is element of [0,1].
+0 indicates that the ground truth and the segmentation result do not overlap.
+1 on the other hand shows a 100% overlap of ground truth and segmented image.

 # Synthetic images
 ## Mixing object over real world scenes